 “Rockwell’s detailed yet accessible text is perfectly matched with Cooper’s exceptional oil paintings. . . .
 A profoundly successful work.”—starred, School Library Journal

 “With a compelling story and appealing artwork, this inviting foray into American history will catch the attention of many readers.”—Booklist

 “[Rockwell] delivers a striking portrait of James Lafayette, an African-American spy critical to the outcome of the Revolutionary War.
 [Cooper’s] illustrations affirm his skill as a gifted portrait artist.”—Publishers Weekly

 Anne Rockwell is the author of Hey, Charleston!:The True Story of the Jenkins Orphanage Band, which was a Junior Library Guild Selection.
 She lives in Stamford, Connecticut.

 Illustrator: Floyd Cooper

-Floyd Cooper is a Coretta Scott King Award winner and illustrator of numerous books for children including Ruth and the Green Book, A Spy Called James, and Max and the Tag-Along Moon.
+Floyd Cooper (1956-2021) was a Coretta Scott King Award winner and illustrator of numerous books for children including Ruth and the Green Book, A Spy Called James, and Max and the Tag-Along Moon.
 Unspeakable, one of his final picture books, was a National Book Award longlist title, a Sibert Honor book, and a Caldecott Honor book.
 He received a degree in fine arts from the University of Oklahoma and went on to develop a distinctive art technique called oil erasure.